JulienPeloton/Ipython_Kernel_NERSC/README.rst

 Create custom IPython kernels for using jupyter notebooks at NERSC.

-Why do I need this script?
+Why would you need this script?
 ===============

 When you try to connect to jupyter-dev, it will read your JUPYTER_PATH.